Latest Update: 3 March 2019.

 - Reading at least 25 books per year from a variety of disciplines

 - Meditate on a daily basis

-Life Goal #3: Alleviate the Suffering of Other Human Beings and Animals
+Alleviate the Suffering of Other Humans and the Environment

 Only a life lived in service to others is a life worth livingAlbert Einstein